apollographql/apollo-ios-dev/apollo-ios/Design/swift-identifiable.md

 ## Caching behavior

-A scope of `SELECTION` does not allow the identifier to be used as a caching key.
-Clients MAY use other mechanisms to determine if and how to cache the object.
+If no `@identity` directive is present, clients MAY use other mechanisms to determine if and how to cache the object.

 An identifier with scope `TYPE` can be combined with the `__typename` field to generate a caching key that's unique for the GraphQL Service.